 We are a ResourceSmart School

 ResourceSmart Schools is “an award-winning Victorian Government program that assists schools to embed sustainability in everything they do, encourages real-life sustainability learning and helps schools save money.”

 Our school achieved its first two ResourceSmart stars in 2016 for the Core and Energy modules and in 2019 we received our third star for the Waste module.
-In 2020 the school is working on the Water module for our fourth star.
+Our school is currently working towards our fourth star.

 The Green Team Story